sane/sane/docs.md

 sane up
 ```

-## Thanks
-Thanks to [mphasize](https://github.com/mphasize) for creating [sails-generate-ember-blueprints](https://github.com/mphasize/sails-generate-ember-blueprints) which overwrites the default SailsJS JSON response to the one that Ember Data's `RESTAdapter` and `RESTSerializer` expects.

 ## Development
 This is a tool for the community, so everyone is welcome to make Sane Stack a better product.
 It is easy to get started: